 Once you’ve established your baseline, identify other target browsers that your users are likely to use to visit your website.

 As a free, open-source platform for automated cross-browser testing, Selenium is one of the most trusted tools for testers and developers creating web-based applications.
-It works on Windows, Mac, and Linux—and it works natively with some of the most common programming languages.
+It works on Windows, Mac, and Linux, with native support for some of the most common programming languages.

-However, while Selenium is a comprehensive tool on its own, Ranorex Studio is one of the best cross-browser testing tools and can work seamlessly with Selenium.
+However, while Selenium is a comprehensive tool on its own, Ranorex Studio is an essential part of your automated cross-browser testing toolkit.

 Without Ranorex Studio, developers have to conduct all their tests individually and can’t run them in parallel with each other.
-Using it enables developers to build, manage, and execute cross-browser testing without adding hours of extra work to their workload.
+Using Ranorex Studio and its robust Selenium integration enables developers to build, manage, and execute cross-browser testing without adding hours of extra work to their workload.

 Ranorex Studio makes it easy for even the newest developer on your team to create test cases.
 Between our automated testing frameworks, GUI object recognition for web applications, and accessible support from our experts, you can develop test cases within the browser and OS of your choosing.
 This allows your team to make adjustments more easily, saving them time and potential human error.

-Using Ranorex’s integration with Selenium, conduct your cross-browser tests within a matter of minutes, in parallel with each other.
+Using Ranorex’s integration with Selenium, you can conduct your cross-browser tests in parallel with each other within a matter of minutes.
 The platform will return a report to you as each test concludes, noting errors and their level of urgency based on your parameters.

 With every update you make to your web-based application, you should conduct cross-browser testing during development or prior to release.
 This ensures that your webpage is functional and viewable for all users before updates are released.
 It also allows you to catch bugs or visual differences between browsers before they become an issue that affects your user experience.